JioTV: Content partners

 32 government education channels on JioTV are hosted by the Ministry of Human Resources Development under Swayam Prabha.

-In June 2020, JioTV tied up with the Assam government to host educational channel "Gyan Brikshya"..
+In June 2020, JioTV tied up with the Assam government to host educational channel "Gyan Brikshya".
 In July 2020, JioTV has partnered with Manipur, Maharashtra, Haryana and Telangana state governments to telecast education channels for e-classes.

+In December 2022, JioTV introduced Games and Music as part of its super-app experience.
+It also provides multi-audio and subtitle support across its live sports events.

+In February 2023, KC Global Media launched Animax channel on JioTV.